 How to Refer Patients to the OLSP:

-People may qualify for referral if they meet the following inclusion criteria:
+People may qualify for lung cancer screening if they meet the following inclusion criteria:

 - A current or former smoker who smoked cigarettes every day for at least 20 years (not necessarily 20 years in a row, which means there could be times when they did not smoke)

-Not everyone who meets the referral criteria will be eligible for lung cancer screening.
-It is important to tell your patient that they may not end up being eligible.
+Not everyone who meets the referral inclusion criteria will be eligible for lung cancer screening in the program.
+Determining eligibility is a two-step process.

 Communications to Providers:

 Referrals require a primary care provider to be identified.
 Referring primary care providers are provided with the following information:

 - Notification if a referred participant is ineligible for or declines screening